 - 1) Implementation of Promoting Independence Strategy.
 This strategy is shaped by the Care Act with its call to action across public services to prevent, reduce and delay the demand for social care.
-The strategy aims to ensure that demand is understood and managed, and there is a sustainable model for the future. - 2) As part of the strategy, a shift of spend towards targeted prevention, reablement services, enablement, and strengthened interim care. - 3) Implementation of Better Care Fund plans which promote integration with the NHS and protect, sustain and improve the social care system. - 4) A new set of NCC corporate priorities which aims to address longer-term demand management in children's and adult services.
+The strategy aims to ensure that demand is understood and managed, and there is a sustainable model for the future. - 2) As part of the strategy, a shift of spend towards targeted prevention, reablement services, enablement, and strengthened interim care. - 3) Implementation of Better Care Fund plans which promote integration with the NHS and protect, sustain and improve the social care system. - 4) Close tracking of government policies, demography trends and forecasts. - 5) A new set of NCC corporate priorities which aims to address longer-term demand management in children's and adult services.

 - 1) Demand and demography modelling continues to be refined through the cost and demand model.
-Four main themes for transformation: Services for people with learning disability; maximising digital technology; embedding strengths-based social work through Living Well; 3 conversations; health and social care integration - 2) Sector based plans for providers which model expected need and demand associated with demographic and social change - 3a) Strengthened investment in prevention, through additional reablement, social prescribing, local inititatives for reducing social isolation and loneliness - 3b) Workforce continued recruitment campaign to increase front line social workers and occupational therapy staff - 3c) Better Care Fund targeted towards supporting people to stay independent, promoting and enabling closer integration and collaboration across health and social care
+Five main themes for transformation: Services for people with a learning disability; maximising digital technology; embedding strengths-based social work through Living Well; 3 conversations; health and social care integration and housing for vulnerable people. - 2) Sector based plans for providers which model expected need and demand associated with demographic and social change - 3a) Strengthened investment in prevention, through additional reablement, social prescribing, local inititatives for reducing social isolation and loneliness - 3b) Workforce continued recruitment campaign to sustain levels of front line social workers and occupational therapy staff. - 3c) Better Care Fund targeted towards supporting people to stay independent, promoting and enabling closer integration and collaboration across health and social care.

-Risk Number RM024 Date of update 29 June 2018 Risk Name Failure to construct and deliver the Great Yarmouth 3rd River Crossing (3RC) within agreed budget (£121m), and to agreed timescales (construction completed early 2023) Risk Owner Tom McCabe Date entered on risk register 05 December 2017 Risk Description
+Risk Number RM024 Date of update 29 August 2018 Risk Name Failure to construct and deliver the Great Yarmouth 3rd River Crossing (3RC) within agreed budget (£121m), and to agreed timescales (construction completed early 2023) Risk Owner Tom McCabe Date entered on risk register 05 December 2017 Risk Description Risk Description